Ryoichi2022/Practice_12/README.md

 ## VI.
 Questions to Answer

+1. How does the mileage affect the price of the used car?

-1. How does the age of the car, condition and fuel type affect the price of the car?
+2. How does the age of the car, condition and fuel type affect the price of the car?

-2. Will this affect the overall demand for a used car in place of a new car for consumers?
+3. Will this affect the overall demand for a used car in place of a new car for consumers?